What is Adhesive Tapes? Types, Manufacturing, and Applications

 Common Adhesive Tape Materials

-There are different classes of adhesive tapes, such as water activated tape, heat activated tape, and pressure sensitive adhesives (PSA).
-The PSTC or Pressure Sensitive Tape Council denotes PSAs as a continuous flexible strip of paper, cloth, metal, or plastic coated on one or both sides with a permanently tacky adhesive at room temperature which adheres to various surfaces.
+The PSTC or Pressure Sensitive Tape Council denotes PSAs as a continuous flexible strip of paper, cloth, metal, or plastic coated on one or both sides with a permanently tacky adhesive at room temperature that adheres to various surfaces.
 It only requires light finger pressure with no change of phase on a roll form.

-What differentiates a PSA tape from other kinds of adhesives is that activation by any solvent, water, or even heat is no longer needed just to exert a strong adhesive force towards diverse materials like paper, plastic, glass, wood, or even metal.
-Although the adhesive used on PSA tapes might seem likely as they all adhere well, are tacky, and resist stress, it turns out they are pretty different.
+Although the adhesive used on PSA tapes might seem likely, as they all adhere well, are tacky, and resist stress, it turns out they are pretty different.
 There are advantages and disadvantages for each class of tape, whether it is rubber, acrylic, or silicone-based adhesives.

-• Rubber
+Rubber

 They generally adhere well to low surface energy substrates and are formulated for excellent removability.
 Moreover, they are not tacky by nature.
-Therefore, it is needed to add tackier resins to produce them.
+Therefore, it is necessary to add tackier resins to produce them.
 Here are the two main categories of rubber adhesives:

 • Natural Rubber

-These natural rubber adhesives typically have a high molecular weight with long polymer chains.
-They usually adhere to low surface energy (LSE) substrates and portray clean removability and good shear.
 Apart from being often less expensive, natural rubbers have an initial high tack, unlike acrylic, which needs time to cure.
 However, they are poor when it comes to temperature resistance and aging properties.

 • Synthetic Rubber

-Synthetic rubber is commonly known as “hot melt” adhesive.
+Synthetic rubber is commonly known as a “hot melt” adhesive.
 This adhesive tape material is thermoplastic with a short polymer chain or low molecular weight.
 It is more customizable compared to natural rubber adhesives for better LSE adhesion with more tack and some temperature or UV aging resistance.
-Since it offers higher adhesion and shear resistance, synthetic rubber is perfect for sealing cartons and packages.

-• Acrylic
+Acrylic

 Interestingly, the weak features of rubber adhesives are bested by colorless acrylic adhesives.
 This is because acrylics are stable to oxidation and exposure to UV light, and their stability in oxidation provides years of protection against UV light.

-Acrylic adhesive systems are used for indoor and outdoor applications that need more permanent long-term bonding solutions.
+Acrylic adhesive systems are used for indoor and outdoor applications that need more permanent, long-term bonding solutions.
 Acrylics are naturally tacky, and the tackier feature is beneficial to boost their quick-stick properties.
 However, acrylic adhesives cost about twice as much as rubber adhesives.
-Also, they are not quite as good as natural rubber when it comes to harder-to-adhere surfaces, plus they require a significant period to cure.
-Here are the two main types of acrylic adhesives:

 • Solvent Acrylic